 Melk Benedictine Abbey

 With seven courtyards, the Melk Benedictine Abbey is a huge complex that sits on the rocks above the town of Melk.
-The Abbey has long been an important figure in Austria’s history and for its monarchy, as some of the Badenburg royals are buried here.
-But also, within its halls are statues and portraits of past Austrian rulers.
+The Abbey has long been an important figure in Austria’s history and for its monarchy, as some of the Babenberg royals are buried here.
+Also, within its halls are statues and portraits of past Austrian rulers.

 The Kitzbüheler Horn is the most famous place in Austria where skiers hit the slopes.
 There are plenty of slopes to explore and off-piste areas, which are also home to small huts where you can stop for a rest and enjoy some snacks.
-But as a resort area, people don’t come here just to ski and many of the nearby houses are used for mini vacations and time away from the big cities.
+As a resort area, people don’t come here just to ski, and many of the nearby houses are used for mini-vacations and time away from the big cities.

 The Grossglockner Road

-Once an old Roman road, the Grossglockner Road is commonly ranked and named as being one of “Europe’s Most Magnificent Roads”.
-The Grossglockner was fully constructed by 1935 and since then it has become a popular tourist point of interest and people looked to drive the numerous curves or look out over the area from the visitor center.
+Once an old Roman road, the Grossglockner Road is commonly ranked and named as being one of “Europe’s Most Magnificent Roads.”
+The Grossglockner was fully constructed by 1935, and since then, it has become a popular tourist point of interest.
+People looked to drive the numerous curves or look out over the area from the visitor center.
 Either way, the beauty of the area is breathtaking and truly a sight to behold.

 Get Out and Go